IB Chemistry Structure 2 2.1 The Ionic Model 2.1.1

 Formation of Ions

-How and why atoms gain or lose electrons, and predicting the charge they form.
+How and why atoms gain or lose electrons, and predicting the charges they form.

 Ions are formed when atoms gain or lose electrons to achieve a more stable electron configuration.
 Typically, this means achieving the nearest noble-gas configuration.
 The IB demands precise terminology throughout.